DustCar/UE5ArinaMultiplayerShooterProject/README.md

 ## Personal Additions
 In addition to the topics I learned through the course, I added my own additions to try my hand at applying what I have learned.

-Here are a few things I added that were my own:
+Here are a few things I added that were not done as part of the course:
-- TODO...
+- Displayed player names above their character

 Here is a more in-depth look at what I added myself and some media to show it.